bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: temp first

 Description:
-`LCLDL` is an old command for deleting global arguments.
+`LCLDL` is an old command for deleting local arguments.
 It has been replaced with the `REMLCL` command and is currently simply an alias to it.
 As such `REMLCL` should be used in place of `LCLDL`.
 ### LI
 Increment pulse programmer loop value